WebAssembly/spec/interpreter/README.md

 ## Building

-You'll need OCaml 4.02.
-The best way to get this is to download the [source tarball from our mirror of the ocaml website](https://wasm.storage.googleapis.com/ocaml-4.02.2.tar.gz) and do the configure / make dance.
-On OSX, with [Homebrew](http://brew.sh/) installed, simply `brew install ocaml ocamlbuild`.
+You'll need OCaml 4.02 or higher.
+An easy way to get this on Linux is to download the [source tarball from our mirror of the ocaml website](https://wasm.storage.googleapis.com/ocaml-4.02.2.tar.gz) and do the configure / make dance.
+On macOS, with [Homebrew](http://brew.sh/) installed, simply `brew install ocaml ocamlbuild`.

 Once you have OCaml, simply do